Roman Cyprus: Economy

-The Roman period was one of the most prosperous in Cyprus' history.
+The Roman period was one of the most prosperous in Cyprus's history.
 Evidence of luxury items acquired through trade, impressively large administrative buildings in cities like Salamis, and richly decorated mansion homes like those found in Paphos point to a thriving economy.
 The island was mostly self-sufficient and prospered through the utilization and trade of natural resources.
-After the Romans annexed Cyprus in 58 B.C., it entered into a period of production and widespread trade facilitated by the pax romana.
+After the Romans annexed Cyprus in 58 BC, it entered a period of production and widespread trade facilitated by the Pax Romana.
 This is shown in the archaeological evidence of the coastal cities flourishing, Cypriot markets in Syria and Palestine, and extensive coin circulation.

-The City was the basic economic unit of the Roman Empire; it could interact with its surrounding agricultural hinterland in one of two ways.
+The city was the basic economic unit of the Roman Empire; it could interact with its surrounding agricultural hinterland in one of two ways.
 In the first, a sort of symbiotic relationship, the city would act as a redistribution center and manufactured goods needed by the agricultural area supporting it.
 In the second, a more parasitic relationship, the city center would redistribute agricultural surplus while manufacturing goods to be sold or traded with other centers.
 The role of the city was determined by its proximity to an important trade route.
-The major coastal cities of Cyprus which showed this kind of economic growth were Paphos, Amathous, and Salamis.
+The major coastal cities of Cyprus which showed this kind of economic growth were Paphos, Amathus, and Salamis.

 The Roman emphasis on the importance of cities was indicated by its dedication to constructing a network of roads.
-In Cyprus, roads were initially funded by the Emperor, but the island soon grew rich enough to finance its own construction in the period of Severan dynasty.
+Cyprus's first Roman roads were funded by the Emperor, but by the time of the Severan dynasty the island had grown rich enough to finance its own construction.